rgknp/AIDayLabs/lab04.2-deploying_a_scoring_service_to_aks/0_README.md

 az ml experiment submit -c local CATelcoCustomerChurnModelingWithoutDprep.py
 ```

-As a result, the decision tree model file will overwrite the naive bayes model file in the `output` subfolder.
-This is fine since the earlier model was already registered when the local service was created in a prior lab.
+As a result, the decision tree model file will overwrite the naive bayes model file in the `outputs` subfolder.
+This is fine since the earlier model was already registered when the local service was created (in a prior lab).
 This means we can always roll back to that model if need be.

 ![CATelcoCustomer](images/CATelcoCustomer_gWithoutDprep.png)